 GIG’s Elina Fahlgren used Meetup to organize the event.
 We started in the hip, historic and colorfully diverse Mission District, where after six days of rain, the dark clouds parted and the whole day was as warm and sunny as the new GIG connections.

 At 1 o’clock in the afternoon, the empty sidewalk started to fill up quickly with people from all walks of life — a cornucopia of creative participants, ready to meet, greet and hit the streets to take some pictures and spread GIG’s message.

-“We noticed people coming along — all kinds of people, young, old, all different ethnicites.
-Just got us curious.”
-Linnea Larson said enthusiastically about our growing crowd of 39+ people.
+“We noticed people coming along — all kinds of people, young, old, all different ethnicities.
+Just got us curious,” Linnea Larson said enthusiastically about our growing crowd of 39+ people.
 So naturally, we invited her and her plus one to join us.

 Thanks to GIG’s volunteer shooter and editor Barbara Grandvoinet for capturing this moment in video:

-Our event guidelines were organic – snap pictures and shoot video using Instagram, Facebook, Twitter and Tout.
-Here was my video Tout-out:
+Our event guidelines were organic — snap pictures and shoot video using Instagram, Facebook and Twitter and Tout.

 We zig-zagged about 20 blocks, stopping to play paparazzi on the Mission District’s vibrant urban canvas: murals, superhero cartoons spotted, shared and liked.

 It was great to learn more about new friends like Siddhartha Joshi and Jagdish Chaturvedi, who are currently at Stanford doing a fellowship on Biodesign, looking at designing medical devices which could provide affordable healthcare solutions to the masses.
 Siddhartha is also an avid photographer and blogger.
 Jagdish does stand up comedy and theatre as well.
 WOW.
 The stories are as endless as the pictures that are trickling in — fun to see inspiration through their lens.